Unruly behavior at King Philip Regional High School football games prompts new restriction for some fans

 Zinni says the school district is hopeful this behavior will subside with the new rule in place.

+The new restriction has garnered mixed reactions from high school students ahead of Friday night’s game.

+“I think it’s kind of good but also bad, because some kids don’t deserve to have to bring a parent along all the time because it’s not their fault,” said sophomore Angel Carrasquillo.

-Parents and guardians are also asked to talk to their children about their behavior during sporting events.
+Parents and guardians have also been asked to talk to their children about their behavior during sporting events.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)